The non-local repercussions of partial jamming in dense granular flows: Introduction

-Glassy materials such as foams, emulsions, and granular matter are composed of many particles, be they bubbles, droplets or grains, that interact with their neighbours upon deformation.
+Glassy materials such as foams, emulsions, and granular matter are composed of amorphous assemblies of many particles, be they bubbles, droplets or grains, that interact with their neighbours upon deformation.
 These interactions underpin rich flow behaviours that are pivotal to a number of application in engineering, geophysics and biophysics.

-Different local constitutive laws were established to predict the flow of glassy materials, including Herschel-Bulkley model for foams and emulsions \cite{sollich_rheological_1998} and visco-plastic model for granular materials \cite{midi2004dense,*da2005rheophysics,*Jop:2006aa}.
-However, strong deviations from these laws were evidenced in flow geometries involving the proximity of walls \cite{miller2013eddy,rognon2015long} and/or stress gradients \cite{komatsu2001creep,*fenistein2003kinematics,*reddy_evidence_2011}.
-These deviations were attributed to non-local behaviours, and a range of non-local models were introduced to capture them \cite{goyon_spatial_2008,bocquet2009kinetic,pouliquen_non-local_2009,miller2013eddy,bouzid2013nonlocal}.
-Amongst them, a non-local kinetic elasto plastic model (KEP) \cite{bocquet2009kinetic} was shown to successfully predict the flow properties of both emulsions \cite{goyon_spatial_2008} and granular materials \cite{kamrin2012nonlocal,*henann2013predictive} in many geometries.
-Intriguingly, these materials satisfy two different local constitutive laws.
-This suggests that non-local behaviours may be independent from local behaviours.
-It also implies that there should exist a common mechanism governing non-locality for both emulsions and granular materials, and possibly for other similar materials.

-In this Letter we establish the link between non-local behaviours and the presence of transient clusters of jammed particles within the flow.
-Clusters are first identified and characterised in dense granular flows.
-A non-local model similar to the KEP model is then derived based on a purely kinematic argument considering the way clusters spatially redistribute the local shear rate.

-\textit{Internal length scale in dense granular flows}\textemdash Beyond their difference in formulation, all existing non-local models involve a typical length scale $\xi$ representing the spatial extent of non-locality.
-For granular materials, this length was found to scale with the inertial number $I$ as:
+Different local constitutive laws have been found to predict the flow of glassy materials, including Herschel-Bulkley model for foams and emulsions \cite{sollich_rheological_1998,hohler2005rheology} and visco-plastic model for granular materials \cite{midi2004dense,da2005rheophysics,Jop:2006aa}.
+Dense granular flows can be characterised in terms of two dimensionless numbers, the shear stress ratio $\mu$ and the inertial number $I$, defined as follows,